Jewish National Fund: History

 The idea of a national land purchasing fund was first presented at the First Zionist Congress in 1897 by Hermann Schapira, a Lithuanian-Jewish professor of mathematics.
-The fund, named Keren Hakayemet (later known in English as the "Jewish National Fund") was formally established at the fifth World Zionist Congress in Basel in 1901.
+The fund, named Keren Hakayemet (later known in English as the "Jewish National Fund") was formally established at the Fifth Zionist Congress in Basel in 1901.
 In its early years, the organization was headed by the Jewish industrialist Johann Kremenezky.
 Early land purchases were completed in Judea and the Lower Galilee.
 In 1909, the JNF played a central role in the founding of Tel Aviv.
 The establishment of the "Olive Tree Fund" marked the beginning of diaspora support of afforestation efforts.
 The JNF collection box or "blue box" (known in Yiddish as a pushke) has been part of the JNF since its inception, symbolizing the partnership between Israel and the diaspora.
 In the period between the two world wars, about one million of these blue and white tin collection boxes could be found in Jewish homes throughout the world.
 From 1902 until the late 1940s, the JNF sold JNF stamps to raise money.
 For a brief period in May 1948, JNF stamps were used as postage stamps during the transition from Palestine to Israel.